 A few days ago I entered the so-called Bassa Marmilla.
 I am slowly moving away from the Giara di Gesturi (which I will get closer to in about ten days) to go towards the Campidano plain.

 Not even two kilometers separate Turri from Ussaramanna.
-I arrive easily and I am welcomed by the Deputy Mayor Enzo who brings me greetings from the Mayor Marco who could not be here today.
+I arrive easily and relaxed and I am greeted by the Deputy Mayor Enzo who brings me greetings from the Mayor Marco who could not be here today.
 Once parked the bike in the Town Hall, we begin the walk through the streets of the village.

-Some of these houses are opened during the Flavors of Autumn event (not to be confused with the homonymous event that involves some municipalities in southern Sardinia), and the loggias in the external courtyards become artisan shops.
-One of these houses is the old Casa Zedda, acquired by the municipality and now the seat of the Library.
-Another is the Domu Accalai which houses the Interpretation Center of the Historical Cultural Heritage and the Economy of the Territory.
+Some of these houses are opened during the Flavours of Autumn event (not to be confused with the homonymous event involving some municipalities in southern Sardinia), during which the arcades in the external courtyards become artisan shops.
+One of these houses is the old Casa Zedda, acquired by the municipality and now Public Library.
+Another is the Domu Accalai which houses the Center of Interpretation of the Historical Cultural Heritage and the Economy of the Territory.

-In the center is the former church of Santa Maria del Carmine, which was deconsecrated and later became Monte Granatico.
-Nearby there is a new mural, in a contemporary style, recently created by the artist Gisella Mura.
+In the center is the former church of Santa Maria del Carmine, which was deconsecrated and later became Monte Granatico (wheat bank) and nearby a new mural, in a contemporary style, recently created by the artist Gisella Mura.
 Not far away there are also more classical and agricultural-themed murals made by the local artist Dante Atzori.

-We arrive at the parish church of San Quirico Martire, with its sober facade, probably erected at the end of the sixteenth century and then renovated and enlarged, whose interior is embellished with precious marbles, especially those of the altar and holy water stoup.
+We arrive at the parish church of San Quirico Martire, with its sober facade, probably erected at the end of the sixteenth century and then renovated and enlarged, the interior of which is embellished with precious marbles, especially those of the altar and holy water stoup.

-On the outskirts of the town we visit the Nuraghe San Pietro, so called because once there was the church of the same name which has now disappeared.
-The central tower is imposing while of the four side towers only traces remain (who knows if digging something huge will come out!).
-What makes it distinguishable from many other nuraghi is a cross planted on top of the tower!
+On the outskirts of the village we visit the Nuraghe San Pietro, so called because once there was the church of the same name which has now disappeared.
+The central tower is imposing while of the four side towers only traces remain (who knows if digging will soon expose something immense!)

-Taking the car we head to the countryside around the village.
+Taking the car we head into the countryside around the village.
 The first stop is the country church of San Lorenzo Martire, built in the fourteenth century, and the only remaining structure of the ancient village of Ussaredda, which has now disappeared.
-In this church there were two important panels made by the Master of Oliena and today kept in the National Picture Gallery of Cagliari.
+In this church there were two important panels depicting made by the Master of Oliena and today kept in the National Painting Gallery of Cagliari.

-Here, in August, the feast of San Lorenzo also takes place.
+Here, in the month of August, the celebrations of San Lorenzo also take place.
 The procession arrives on foot from the village, accompanied by songs and music from the launeddas.
-The Wood of Continuity is being planted around the church.
-Enzo explains this wonderful project: every time there is a new birth or an inhabitant turns ninety, a tree is planted.
+A beautiful project is being born around the church, the Bosco della Continuità (the Continuity Woods).
+Enzo explains this wonderful project to me: every time there is a new birth or an inhabitant turns ninety, a tree is planted.

 The whole territory is rich in centuries-old olive trees, there are thousands, and even here as in other municipalities each tree has an owner who often does not coincide with the owner of the land.

 It is almost time for lunch and we drive towards the border with the territory of Siddi, close to the homonymous Giara.
-We arrive in the Monti locality and Enzo leaves me at the Su Sensu restaurant where the owner Eugenio, which refreshes me with excellent food.
+We arrive in Monti where Enzo drops me off at Eugenio’s Su Sensu restaurant, which refreshes me with excellent food.

 But there are many other productive realities in the area.
 Enzo takes me to see some fields where the cultivation of dry melons is carried out.
 Other lands are destined for the vineyards of the Cantina Lilliu.

 Finally, before returning to the village, we skirt the old Ussaramanna-Turri station, on the Ales-Villamar railway line.
-The conversion of the building into a support point for cyclists, a hostel with an adjoining workshop, is in the works, since the entire railway track will become a beautiful cycle path, a section of which I traveled a few days ago from Curcuris to Gonnosnò.
+The conversion of the building into a support point for cyclists, a hostel with a bike workshop is in the works, since the entire railway will become a beautiful cycle path, a section of which I traveled a few days ago from Curcuris to Gonnosnò.

 SARDINIAN SHORT STORIES

-During the walk in the village, Enzo talks to me about an elderly woman who wrote poetry, not as you might expect by hand on a notebook, but on the computer, despite her advanced age.
+During the walk in the village, Enzo talks to me about an elderly lady who wrote poetry, not as you might expect by hand on a notebook, but on the computer, despite her old age.

-Clotilde Serpi wrote poems on the computer up to the age of one hundred, both in Italian and in Sardinian, which have been published in several books.
-A story that reminds me a little of that of my grandmother Fanny, who at the age of 100 managed to see her book of her poems published.
+Clotilde Serpi wrote poems on the computer until she was 100, both in Italian and in Sardinian.
+A story that reminds me a little of that of my grandmother Fanny, who at the age of one hundred managed to see her book of poems published.

-The thing that struck me, however, is that Mrs. Clotilde unfortunately, as a twist of fate, died the day after her 100th birthday, in 2018.
-I leave you with two of her poems:
+The thing that struck me, however, is that, as a twist of fate, Clotilde Serpi died the day after her 100th birthday.
+So I leave you with two of her many poems: